 Did have any “aha” moments in graduate school?
 Key experiences or internships?

-I was laser-focused; I only recruited for consulting, got an internship and then later got an offer.
+I was laser-focused; I only recruited for consulting, got an internship, and then later got an offer.
 I definitely had an interest in being an entrepreneur and worked on a few startup ideas while in business school.
 However, coming from a family that has always struggled financially, I needed the security of being employable.
 I saw consulting as that security and a way to keep learning and growing.

 How did you pick your job after graduate school?

 I targeted and landed a consulting role at Bain & Company.
-This job made me better business person, critical thinker, and people manager.
-Given Bain’s strong private equity practice, I felt that it was the best fit for someone like me who wanted experience with large corporations and smaller, private-equity owned companies.
+This job made me a better business person, critical thinker, and people manager.
+Given Bain’s strong private equity practice, I felt that it was the best fit for someone like me who wanted experience with large corporations and smaller, private-equity-owned companies.
 During my 3 years there, I worked for phenomenal managers.
 The culture was energetic and welcoming with easy-to-talk people, and everyone I worked with was extremely driven.

 Why and when did you transition into entrepreneurship?